Home Owner FAQ

 Do owners have to allow pets?

 No, that is up to each individual owner.
 In general we encourage it as homes simply get more demand if they allow pets, but we understand many owners do not want to allow them and that is fine.
-We do charge guests an additional non-refundable $50 cleaning charge per stay per pet to ensure that an owner’s home is fully cleaned and any damage caused by the pet(s) gets billed to the guest.
+We do charge guests an additional $15 per night per pet fee.
+Any damage caused by the pet(s) gets billed to the guest.

 I am uncomfortable giving out keys to strangers - how do you keep my home safe?